Joseph Zolobczuk, MS Ed.

 Joseph Zolobczuk walked into YES Institute seeking resources and support after enduring years of bullying in high school.
 He found the opportunity not only to begin healing, but also to bring communication and education to communities and institutions throughout the country.

-Joseph has worked full time while also completing his Master’s degree in Community & Social Change from the University of Miami, School of Education & Human Development.
-Joseph received the inaugural Student Silver Medallion Award for his humanitarian service from the Miami Coalition of Christians and Jews in May 2012.
+He completed his Masters in Education from the University of Miami, School of Education & Human Development in May 2012, and was awarded the Student Silver Medallion award for humanitarian service from the Miami Coalition of Christians & Jews (MCCJ) that same year.

 What skills and expertise do you bring to the team?